Vertical Stick Welding: Settings, Techniques, and Charts

-Another advantage for uphill welding is that 7018 rods contain iron powder (25%).
+Furthermore, the flux of 7018 rods contains iron powder (25%).
 That increases the deposition rate and fills the joint faster.

-However, 7018 rods are not suitable for downhill welding.
-Their flux covering generates a large amount of slag material that rolls in front of the puddle.
+However, these rods are not suitable for downhill.
+Their flux generates a large amount of slag material that rolls in front of the puddle.
 Also, their low gas coverage doesn’t allow fast traveling speeds without porosity.

-Furthermore, the 7018 rods have a low tolerate for mill scale, rust, etc., and require a clean metal to weld.
+Furthermore, they have a low tolerance for mill scale, rust, etc., and require a clean metal to weld.